 How to Become a Psychologist in New Mexico

 The "Land of Enchantment" offers up some great opportunities for future psychologists.
-The New Mexico Workforce Connection estimates that the number of psychology jobs available in New Mexico grows by about 1.7% each year through 2022.
+O*NET, a partner of the US Department of Labor, projects that New Mexico’s clinical and counseling psychology sector will grow by 11% (a bit faster than the national rate) through 2030.
 A professional psychologist in New Mexico can expect competitive pay and benefits.

 A psychologist’s job often puts them in a place where they’re primarily responsible for their clients’ well-being.
 Mental illness can range from mild to debilitating and it takes a qualified individual to offer help and treatment to individuals suffering with it.
 For these reasons, there are a variety of requirements in place designed to ensure that individuals gaining licensure within the state are highly qualified.